Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Introduction

 In Section~\ref{sec:exp}, we turn to experimental data.
 First, we analyze metallic grains in a polycrystalline nickel-based superalloy using data from \cite{stinville_multi-modal_2022}.
-The Minkowski tensors characterize the cells to be distinctly more anisotropic with respect to curvature than the surface area (see Section~\ref{sec:grains}).
+The Minkowski tensors characterize the cells as being distinctly more anisotropic with respect to curvature than the surface area (see Section~\ref{sec:grains}).
 Then, we determine the interfacial tensors of nanorough surfaces from \cite{spengler_strength_2019} (see Section~\ref{sec:nano}).